ida-mdc/radiotrav/README.md

 ### `render-yt`

-Renders a "Tomographic" view.
+Renders a side view (TY).
 It scans through the sensor from Left to Right (X=0 to 255).

   * **Image Width** = Time.
   * **Image Height** = Sensor Y position.